thjxs/ttr-template/README.md

 # Create react app template
-A tempalte for create react app.
+A template for create react app.

 To use this template, add `--template @thjxs/ttr` when creating a new app.